brikis98/yevgeniy-brikman-homepage/_posts/2016-10-10-the-selfish-gene.md

 ## Genes program their host

 * Genes don't directly control the body they inhabit—they are not conscious, after all—but merely "program" that body in advance to do things by synthesizing specific proteins.
-* From this perspective, genes can also "program" things outside of the body.
+* From this perspective, genes can also "program" things outside the body.
 * A parasite, for example, has genes that affect the body of its host.
 * If the interest of the parasite and host coincide (that is, they replicate via the same mechanism), they eventually merge into one being.
 * If not, the parasite eventually kills the host.